spessasus/GeneralUser-GS/documentation/README.md

 * Chorus type: **Chorus 3**
 * Chorus level **43**

 This is, of course, a matter of preference.
-If you want the true Roland/Yamaha General MIDI experience, then you can leave the reverb and chorus levels at 64, but I find the default effects levels to be a bit overbearing.
+If you want the true Roland/Yamaha General MIDI experience, then you can leave the reverb and chorus levels at 64, but I find the default effects levels to be a bit overbearing.<div style="page-break-after: always"></div>

 #### 3.0.2.
 FluidSynth